Newtonian Few-Body Problem Central Configurations with Gravitational Charges of both Signs: Central configurations of 4 masses

-Equilateral central configurations do not exist for three or four particles with gravitational charges of different sign (the proof for four particles is at \cite{qt}).

-{\bf Proof:} Equation (23) can not possibly be satisfied for all combinations of indexes because the left hand side takes different signs and the right hand side has the sign of $\sigma$ because the m's are positive.
-One concludes that there is no equilateral central configuration for particles with different charges.
-Thus, the Lagrange equilateral triangle solution \cite{la}, and the Lehman-Filh\'es equilateral tetrahedron solution \cite{lf} valid for positive charges are not a central configuration for the case of positive and negative charges. $\square$
+where $\sigma$ is a quantity containing $B$ and $G$.
+The left hand side of this equation is the derivative of the potential energy with respect to the square of the distance $r_{lj}^2$, while the right hand side is proportional to the derivative of the total moment of inertia with respect to the same variable $r_{lj}^2$.
+But this equation can not possibly be satisfied for all six combinations of indexes because the left hand side takes different signs and the right hand side has the sign of $\sigma$ because the m's are positive.
+One concludes that there is no central configuration in 3-space for particles with different charges.
+Thus, the Lehman-Filh\'es equilateral tetrahedron solution \cite{lf} valid for positive charges is not a central configuration for the case of positive and negative charges.